Cost of LivingUpdated May 2026

 How does Worcester compare to other northeast cities?

-Among northeastern cities in our database, Worcester ranks on the higher end for rent prices.
+Among northeastern cities in our database, Worcester ranks near the middle for rent prices.
 Nearby alternatives include Providence and Lowell.
 Use our comparison tool to see exact category-by-category differences.

 When is the best time to schedule this service in Worcester?